danfuzz/samizdat/doc/language-guide/11-execution-trees.md

   value becomes the permanently-bound value of the variable.

 The `export` and `top` bindings, if present, have no effect at runtime.
-Instead, these are intended to be used as part of a pre-execution or pre-compliation transformation, used to produce a modified `closure` (with an altered `statements` list, and so on) that incorporates the implied declaration(s).
+Instead, these are expected to be treated similarly to `export` nodes (see above).

 #### `varDefMutable` &mdash; `@varDef{name: name, (value: expression)?}`